ehaynie63/ml-design-docs/README.md

 Glaucoma - Glaucoma is a group of eye diseases that lead to damage of the optic nerve, which is important for transmitting visual information from the eye to the brain.
 This damage is often caused by increased pressure within the eye, known as intraocular pressure (IOP) and may cause vision loss if left untreated.
 The word glaucoma originated from the Greek word ΓλαύV̇ξ (glaukos), which means "to glow".
 Glaucoma has been called the "silent thief of sight" because the loss of vision usually occurs slowly over a long period of time.
 It is associated with old age, a family history of glaucoma, and certain medical conditions or medications.

-EHR - An electronic health record (EHR) is the systematized collection of patient and population electronically stored health information in a digital format.
-These records can be shared across different health care settings.
+EHR - An electronic health record (EHR) is the systematized collection of patient and population electronically-stored health information in a digital format.
+These records can be shared across different healthcare settings.
 Records are shared through network-connected, enterprise-wide information systems or other information networks and exchanges.
 EHRs may include a range of data, including demographics, medical history, medication and allergies, immunization status, laboratory test results, radiology images, vital signs, personal statistics like age and weight, and billing information.

 ### 7.3.
 References
 1. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7769798/